Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM07-InsecurePlugin.md

 # LLM07: Insecure Plugin Design

 ### Summary
 LLM plugins processing untrusted inputs without validation can enable severe exploits like remote code execution.

 ### Description

-LLM plugins are extensions called automatically during interactions.
-The platform drives them with little application control, especially for remotely hosted models.
-Plugins may implement free-text model inputs without validation due to context limitations.
+LLM plugins implement free-text model inputs without validation due to context limitations.
 This allows malformed inputs leading to undesired behaviors like remote code execution.

-Inadequate access control exacerbates this by letting plugins blindly trust each other.
-Lack of authorization tracking enables malicious inputs to cause harm through data theft, code execution, and privilege escalation.
+Inadequate access control exacerbates this by enabling malicious inputs to cause data theft, code execution, and privilege escalation.

-Proper input sanitization, access controls, isolation, logging, testing, and zero trust design are essential.
-Don't blindly trust models or plugins.
+Proper input validation, access controls, isolation, logging, testing, and zero trust design are essential.
 Validate and authorize all inputs and actions.

 Not to be confused with: